hashbangcode/drupal-services-talk/src/slides.md

 - Don't "hand off" dependencies to internal classes, use additional services.
 * Consider not creating a service if the class has no dependencies.
 * If you need to alter the class at runtime then make a service to allow Drupal to do that.

 ---

-## Tips For Creating Services

-- Services make unit testing much easier.
-  - Test your services on their own with <strong>unit testing</strong>.
-  - Then move up to <strong>functional testing</strong> for testing services working together.
-  - <strong>Functional tests</strong> can test your module controllers, forms, drush commands etc.

----